 The foundation is constructed in a manner typical of buildings of this type and age.
-No defects were observed.
+There are minor shrinkage cracks in the foundation.
+Shrinkage cracks are common in poured concrete foundation walls.
+They do not affect the performance of the foundation.
+No action is indicated.